Nine new Covid-19 cases on Govt D-Day

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The new cases, any further deaths and how many people have recovered were released in a written statement instead of the usual press conference from the Beehive.
+The new cases, any further deaths and how many people have recovered will be released in a written statement instead of the usual press conference from the Beehive.

 Ahead of the written statement being released the Ministry of Health updated its website saying there had been nine new cases, made of seven confirmed and two probable.